 The starting point is a unique set of household surveys covering the joint distribution of personal income and education by age and gender in 150 countries, which I have assembled for this paper.
-These surveys come from two main sources.
+These surveys come from two main sources (see appendix E for more details).

 The first data source is the International Labor Organization's database of labor force surveys.
-Based on a considerable data collection effort and with the collaboration of national statistical institutes, ILOSTAT have harmonized over 1,300 household surveys, covering 130 countries over the 1990-2022 period.
+Based on a considerable data collection effort and with the collaboration of statistical institutes, ILOSTAT have harmonized over 1,300 surveys, covering 130 countries over the 1990-2022 period.
 The database records individual-level information on wages, self-employment income, education, and other sociodemographic variables such as age, gender, occupation, industry, and hours worked.
-All surveys are nationally representative.
-Most surveys are labor force surveys, which aim specifically at capturing the dynamics of employment and earned income.
-In some countries where labor force surveys do not exist, the ILO has instead collected consumption or living standards surveys, which generally aim to record household expenditure but also contain information on individual wages and self-employment.
-In the main analysis, I use the latest survey available in each country.
+Surveys are nationally representative.
 The coverage of ILO microdata is remarkable, but the information collected on education is limited in some countries.
 Furthermore, a number of countries are missing, including big countries such as China and Russia.
-To expand the coverage and quality of the database, I turn to the websites of national statistical institutes and other sources, from which I collect additional household surveys for 55 countries.
-These include the European Union statistics on income and living conditions (EU-SILC), providing individual microdata for 32 European countries, as well as the Life in Transition Survey (LITS), which covers 10 additional countries in Eastern Europe and Central Asia.
-I complement these two cross-national datasets with surveys available from country-specific data portals.
-These sources allow me to cover 13 additional countries: China, Iraq, India, Japan, Mozambique, Morocco, Russia, Somalia, South Africa, South Korea, South Sudan, Tunisia, and the United States.
+To expand the coverage and quality of the database, I turn to the websites of national statistical institutes and other sources, from which I download additional household surveys for 55 countries.
 In each case, I collect detailed information on personal income, education, and other sociodemographic variables, which I harmonize in the same way as the ILO.
-More details can be found in appendix E.

-Figure 2 maps the geographic coverage of the resulting database.
+Figure 2 maps the coverage of the resulting database.
 Table 1 provides descriptive statistics.
 The data cover about 9.6 million individuals surveyed in 150 countries.
 These surveys are representative of over 95% of the population of each world region.
 The exception is the Middle East and North Africa, where microdata is well known to be either non-existent or inaccessible to researchers (Ekhator-Mobayode and Hoogeveen, 2022).
-Overall, the microdata cover about 95% of the world's population, and about 93% of the world's GDP.
-To the best of my knowledge, this represents the first micro-database on the world distribution of income ever built in economics research.
+Overall, the microdata cover about 95% of the world's population, and about 93% of the world's GDP.5 To the best of my knowledge, this represents the first microdatabase on the world distribution of income ever built in economics research.